aces/Loris/modules/media/Setup.md

 ## Media module set up

-Set the `mdiaPath` config value to the desired path on the server where the files will be uploaded.
+Set the `mediaPath` config value to the desired path on the server where the files will be uploaded.

 Create the directory on the server.